 The Math of War and Piece

-He didn’t notice that his wife and daughter were missing until he searched for a place to picnic.
-He had to drive back to the gas station, which took him almost half an hour.
+He didn’t notice his wife and daughter were missing until he started looking for a place to picnic.
+It took him nearly half an hour to circle back to the gas station.

 Image created by Bing at my prompt